Charles Lapworth: Biography

 Following his researches in the Southern Uplands Charles Lapworth also devoted time to mapping near Durness in Scotland's northwest highlands and was first to propose the controversial theory that here older rocks were found lying above younger, suggesting complex folding or faulting as a cause.
 Later Peach and Horne were dispatched to the area and their monumental memoir proved Lapworth correct.
 In the English Midlands he carried out important work in Shropshire, in particular identifying fossils of Olenelloid trilobites of Cambrian age, demonstrating that Cambrian rocks underlay the Carboniferous rocks between Nuneaton and Atherstone, and suggesting a pre-Cambrian date for the Longmyndian rocks that underlay them.
 He extrapolated these findings to the N.W.
 Highlands of Scotland, suggesting that the Torridonian sandstone might correspond to the Longmyndian rocks, and thus be pre-Cambrian rather than Cambrian, and that the Durness-Eriboll series, overlaying the Torridonian, would be of Cambrian age rather than Silurian.
 Again Peach and Horne, surveying in Dundonnell Forest, confirmed Lapworths's suggestion, finding Olenelloid fossils in the fucoid beds of the Durness-Eriboll series.
 For a modern account and discussion of the elucidation of the geology of the N.W.
 Highlands, see Oldroyd (1990).

-He died on 13 March 1920 and is buried in Lodge Hill Cemetery near Birmingham.
+He died on 13 March 1920 in Birmingham and is buried in Lodge Hill Cemetery, Birmingham.